camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 Introduction
 ------------

-With this solution we solve the following issue:
+With this solution, we solve the following issues:

 * Managing millions of files on the file system is difficult.